 When it comes to preparing the bread, take the extra step and oven-dry it.
 Oven-dried bread stands up better to liquid than naturally stale bread, and the resulting texture is moist but not soggy.
 Another bonus that comes from baking the dressing is that the top of the dish gets nice and crispy, which creates a textural contrast to the soft inside.
 Making homemade broth is another step you don’t want to skip if you can help it.
 Do yourself a favor the next time you roast a chicken for dinner and save those bones to make a batch of broth to freeze.
 It’s worth the extra work, but in a pinch, store-bought broth will work just fine.

-Depending on how the growing season went, you might be able to find other dressing ingredients locally, so we recommend swinging by one of 417-land’s farmers markets and checking on what’s available before you hit the grocery store.
+Depending on how the growing season went, you might be able to find other dressing ingredients locally, so we recommend swinging by one of southwest Missouri’s farmers markets and checking on what’s available before you hit the grocery store.
 MaMa Jean’s Natural Market typically has a variety of fresh herbs.
 Stock up on all the fresh ingredients you can find; your tummy and your guests will thank you.